ncredinburgh/JavaForSmallTeams/README.md

 Versioned releases are available for free from [the book's website](http://javabook.ncredinburgh.com).

 If you are reading a PDF or print copy of this book the release version will be displayed on the inside cover.
-If there is no inside cover then you are reading an unrelased version of the book.
+If there is no inside cover then you are reading an unreleased version of the book.

 ## History